Azure/azure-functions-python-worker/README.md

 What's available?

 - Develop using Functions Core Tools (CLI)
-- Pubish your Python functions using a Linux App Service Plan
+- Publish your Python functions using a Linux App Service Plan
 - Triggers / Bindings : HTTP/Webhook, Blob, Queue, Timer and Cosmos DB
-- Pubish a custom image to Azure
+- Publish a custom image to Azure

 What's coming?

-- Pubish your Python functions using the consumption (serverless) plan
+- Publish your Python functions using the consumption (serverless) plan
-- Build, test, debug and pubish using Visual Studio Code
+- Build, test, debug and publish using Visual Studio Code
 - Triggers / Bindings : Event Grid, Event Hubs, IoT Hub
 - Create and edit functions in the Azure Portal